-Base and Additional Foster Care Admission
+Base, Additional, and Maximum Foster Care Admission

 We are results-driven and rely on an incentive-based approach to bring about change.
 As a result, we offer a level system that rewards good choices with increased privileges and freedom.
 We believe that our system is parallel to the expectations waiting outside of the foster care system.
 Good grades and good choices mean more privileges and time off-campus with friends and being involved in the community.